Myvocabulary.com lists 48 cliches and quotes from the

 Jumping on the bandwagon,

-If you can not take the heat-stay out of the kitchen,
+If you can not take the heat-stay out of the kitchen, You can not judge a book by its cover,

 It is not whether you win or lose, it is how you play the game,